 BIO 370 ORNITHOLOGY is a field oriented laboratory course designed to study birds in their natural habitat.
 The position of birds in the animal kingdom is studied along with their anatomy, physiology, and behavior.
 Prerequisite BIO 240.
 Fall semester.
+Laboratory course.
 4 credits.

 BIO 381 HISTOLOGY is a study of tissues present in the human body.
 Basic tissue types are analyzed and special emphasis is placed on how these tissues interact as components of organs.
-Prerequisite: BIO 171/2 or BIO 181/2.
+Prerequisite: BIO 171/2 or BIO 181/2 or BIO 191/2.
 3 credits.